BlitterStudio/amiberry/VSLinux/README.md

-Visual Studio solution using VC++ for Linux.
+Visual Studio solution using VC++ for Linux
 ===========================================

 With this solution you can use Visual Studio to edit the sources, remote debug and remote build the project running on a Pi.
 For now, no cross compilation is supported in this project but if that is added from Microsoft in the future this solution will be updated accordingly.